OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Questions?

-If you have questions about this Privacy Policy, want to suggest changes to this Privacy Policy or want to know, what information we store about you, please contact us by email at privacy@soundcloud.com, or write to us at:
+If you have questions about this Privacy Policy, want to suggest changes to this Privacy Policy or want to know, what information we store about you, please contact us via our Help Center, or write to us at:

 SoundCloud Limited Rheinsberger Str.
 76/77 10115 Berlin Germany Attention: Legal Department